Nederlandse Spoorwegen: Divisions of NS

-In 2003, Abellio commenced operating its first rail franchise in the United Kingdom, through its 50% shareholding in Serco-Abellio.
-From 2004 until 2016, Serco-Abellio also operated the Northern Rail franchise.
+In 2003, Abellio commenced operating its first rail concession in the United Kingdom, through its 50% shareholding in a joint venture with Serco, with Serco also holding 50%.
+From 2004 until 2016, Serco and Abellio also operated the Northern Rail franchise.
 In May 2009, the Travel London and Travel Surrey bus businesses were purchased from National Express and rebranded as Abellio London and Abellio Surrey.

 In February 2012, Abellio Greater Anglia commenced operating the Greater Anglia franchise, and in April 2015, Abellio ScotRail commenced operating the ScotRail franchise.
 In 2016, Abellio successfully bid to retain the renamed East Anglia franchise until 2025.
 Abellio partnered with Mitsui for both the East Anglia and the West Midlands franchises, the latter also with JR East.
 In June 2019 Abellio began operating the East Midlands Railway eight-year franchise.

 In February 2023 Abellio sold its UK operations to Transport UK Group.